wcclima/molecular-dynamics/README.md

 - `molecular_dynamics/_plot_func.py`: functions generating the plots, used in the `plot_initial_conditions` and `plot_initial_forces` methods.
 - `molecular_dynamics/_stats_func.py`: functions implementing the temperature measurement by generating the velocity distribution and fitting it with the Maxwell-Boltzmann distribution or using the equipartition theorem, used in the `measure_kT` and `generate_velocity_distribution` methods.
 - `molecular_dynamics/_thermostat_func.py`: functions that instantaneously change the molecules's velocities, thus changing the gas temperature after interation, used in the `change_temperature` method.
+- `molecular_dynamics/_pression_func.py`: function that measures the pressure exerted by the molecules over an imaginary perfectly reflective hard wall in the PBC case, used in the `measure_pressure` method of the `MolecularDynamicsPBC` class.

 ## 4 - Features